Azure/Azure-Sentinel/Sample Data/README.md

 ## Sample data upload to GitHub

 Once you gathered all three files, submit them via a GitHub PR to the [Sample data folder](https://aka.ms/azuresentinelgithubsampledata) in the appropriate subfolder - CEF / Syslog / Custom depending on the type of data connector.
 Create a new folder under the subfolder.
 The name of the new folder must be same as the name of the Data Connector.
 Inside this folder, add the three files described above.

+**Important:** Please ensure all sample data has been scrubbed to remove all sensitive PII information that may exist in the logs.
+The intent is to understand the "what" and "how" from the logs not the "who".